History of Hamilton

 With the rapid growth of Hamilton as a centre of commerce, it seemed only fitting that it become the country’s capital, much to the dismay of the St. George’s townspeople.
 In January 1815, the seat of Government officially moved to the new capital amidst great jubilance and numerous celebrations.
 The town had a new motto, Sparsa Collegit – to gather the scattered, representative of the new town bringing together people from all corners of Bermuda.

-In 1897, prior to the consecration of the Cathedral of the Most Holy Trinity, the Corporation of Hamilton and its Council celebrated the Diamond Jubilee of Queen Victoria when the Legislature conferred on the town the title and dignity of ‘city’.
+In 1897, before the consecration of the Cathedral of the Most Holy Trinity, the Corporation of Hamilton and its Council celebrated the Diamond Jubilee of Queen Victoria when the Legislature conferred on the town the title and dignity of ‘city’.
 Further celebrations followed and the entire island delighted in the chance to contribute to the festivities.
-Arches were built across roads in the city, decorations adorned the facades of the shops, renovations were carried out on the old and lights strewn on the new.
+Arches were built across roads in the city, decorations adorned the facades of the shops, renovations were carried out on the old and lights are strewn on the new.
 Today the last reminder of this joyous time is the beautiful bandstand that sits proudly in the park that bears the much-loved monarch’s name.

 In 1933, Catherine Browne Tucker, daughter of George Somers Tucker, former Speaker of the House and alderman of the city, bequeathed more than $120,000 to be used towards the construction of a new City Hall in Hamilton.
-It would be more than twenty-five years before Ms. Tucker’s dreams were realized and work would commence on the impressive structure that sits today at 17 Church Street.
+It would be more than twenty-five years before Ms Tucker’s dreams were realized and work would commence on the impressive structure that sits today at 17 Church Street.
 On February 11th, 1960, the doors of City Hall were officially opened with much pomp and circumstance by then Governor, Julian Gascoigne.
 The building housed the municipal offices, two art galleries as well as a theatre.
 Today the building is not much changed and over the years has received many a visiting royal.

 City elections still take place every three years with a Mayor and eight councillors elected to serve the constituents and visitors and locals alike.
 With a little over one thousand residents, the City’s population flourishes to over thirteen thousand every day with commuters from each end of the island making their way to their respective jobs in the capital.
 Today the Corporation of Hamilton continues to serve the City and her people through garbage collection, street and sidewalk sweeping, the wharf and sewer system, road and park maintenance and the collection of City taxes.

 The vibrant colours that enliven the facades of the building and shops throughout Hamilton are a testament to those who work, visit and reside within its boundaries.
 The names of past merchants and privateers still adorn some of the buildings on Front Street.
 The names found in old and archived ledgers and records still resound in everyday conversation and the descendants of the Hamilton fathers can be found in some of those daily commuters mentioned.
 Hamilton is a city steeped in history from Front Street to North Street.
-Visitors can take a walking tour with the Town Crier, encompassing the entire City with no lack of information to absorb.
-This tour, as well as the self-guided walking tour will send you on a journey back through time and the nooks and crannies of North Hamilton, a residential enclave offering colourful accounts of the historic importance of this community.
+Visitors can take a walking tour with the Town Crier, encompassing the entire city with no lack of information to absorb.
+This tour, as well as the self-guided walking tour, will send you on a journey back through time and the nooks and crannies of North Hamilton, a residential enclave offering colourful accounts of the historic importance of this community.

 Hamilton has weathered many a storm, literally and figuratively.
 It stands today on the world stage as a pillar of international business; the birthplace of captive insurance.
 A cosmopolitan city with so much to offer her visitors from the lush beautiful parks and galleries to the quaint boutiques and array of restaurants, many with commanding views of the serene harbour.
 Simply put, Hamilton is Bermuda at its best.